-What does backpacking mean to you?
+What does a backpacking trip mean to you?
 Is it getting your hiking boots laced up, getting your heaving pack on your back and getting a one way ticket to somewhere hot?
 To us, backpacking is all about curiosity - that hunger for a widening sky, new adventures, culinary delights and cultures to sink your teeth into.
-That’s why our backpacking adventures are tailor made for every type of young traveller.
+That’s why our backpacking tours are tailor made for every type of young traveller.

 Passport in hand and a backpack full of all the wanderlusting essentials, you’re ready to see the world, backpacker; and we’re ready to show it to you.